Datawheel/py-economic-complexity/README.md

   - cross_relatedness

 Each module is documented by docstring.
 Write in your python IDLE the module's name and question symbol to read the documentation.
-> ex. if you import the complexity package as `import complexity as cmplx` then the command `cmplx.rca?` shows you the information about rca module)
+> ex. if you import the complexity package as `import economic_complexity as ecplx` then the command `ecplx.rca?` shows you the information about rca module)